MakieOrg/Makie.jl/docs/src/plotting_functions/boxplot.md

 boxplot(xs, ys, dodge = dodge, show_notch = true, color = dodge)
 ```

-Colors are customizable, the `color` attribute refers to the color of the boxes, `outliercolor` refers to the color of the outliers.
-If not scalars (e.g. :red), these attributes
+Colors are customizable.
+The `color` attribute refers to the color of the boxes, whereas
+`outliercolor` refers to the color of the outliers.
+If not scalars (e.g. `:red`), these attributes
 must have the length of the data.
-If `outliercolor` is not provided, outliers will have the same color as their box, as shown above.
-The `color` of each data point in the same box must have the same color, use the `outliercolor` to customize the outliers.
+If `outliercolor` is not provided, outliers will have the
+same color as their box, as shown above.

+!!! note
+    For all indices corresponding to points within the same box, `color` (but not `outliercolor`)
+    must have the same value.

 ```@example
 using CairoMakie